List of Jamaica hurricanes: Climatology

 Tropical cyclones have impacted Jamaica throughout the Atlantic hurricane season between June and November, reflecting a timeframe most conducive to storm development in the Caribbean Sea and Jamaica's rainy season.
 During the spring, the Azores High shifts north, causing a decrease in wind shear and the strength of trade winds in the Caribbean and resulting in conditions favorable for convection.
-In summer, tropical waves are steered westward into the Caribbean by the high-pressure area; these are the primary cause of rainfall and Jamaica and may develop further into hurricanes before reaching the island.
+In summer, tropical waves are steered westward into the Caribbean by the high-pressure area; these are the primary cause of rainfall in Jamaica and may develop further into hurricanes before reaching the island.
 Climatologically, there are two peaks in Jamaican hurricane activity in August–September and the latter half of October.
 Hurricane activity near Jamaica is generally minimal until late July.
 Based on observations between 1886 and 1996, there is a 48 percent chance that at least one hurricane will threaten Jamaica and a 16 percent change that two or more will threaten the country, with a hurricane threat defined as a storm's center passing within 500 km of Jamaica.
 Tropical waves and tropical cyclones account for 46 percent of destructive floods in Jamaica.

 Jamaica's hurricanes typically have tropical origins rather than baroclinic ones; only the 1912 hurricane was of baroclinic nature.
 All landfalling hurricanes developed south of 15°N, and those that form east of the Windward Islands tend to continue west into the Yucatan Peninsula.
 On average, the southern coast is the most vulnerable to storm impacts.
 Most hurricanes impacting Jamaica take a southeast to northwest path, and those that do often approach from south of the island.
 During the second activity peak in October, storms impacting Jamaica tend to originate from the southern or southwestern Caribbean and are often associated with the monsoon trough rather than tropical waves.
 These storms develop between Nicaragua and Colombia and track north towards Jamaica.

 Hurricane activity tends to be reduced during El Niño events when the eastern Pacific Ocean off the coasts of Peru and Ecuador is abnormally warm, due to an increase in vertical wind shear which is disruptive to hurricanes.
 This is correlated with a drier and warmer wet season in the Caribbean.
 Jamaica saw an elevated number of hurricane impacts in the 18th century and early 19th century.
 There has been an increase in hurricane intensity, frequency, and duration in the Atlantic since the early 1980s.
 The primary cause remains unknown, with the El Niño-Southern Oscillation (ENSO) and climate change discussed as possible but not definitive causes.
 Based on a report by the Intergovernmental Panel on Climate Change in 2012, the effects of climate change on storm tracks and frequency are uncertain or marginal, while wind and rainfall intensities are expected to increase.